adutoi/QodeApplications/README.rst

 testing
 ^^^^^^^

 The preliminary test suite is located in tests and can be executed using pytest.
+See README.txt in that directory.

 contributing
 ^^^^^^^^^^^^